-2022 was another challenging year.
-The global economy experienced significantly high inflation and tightening financial conditions amidst a prolonged COVID-19 pandemic.
-Despite these, I am delighted to report that the Company delivered a net profit of RO19.6 million in 2022.
-Operating profit was RO31.5 million in 2022 compared to RO32.1 million in 2021.
-The decline in operating profit was mainly due to an increase in operating costs.
-Basic Earnings Per Share was Baizas 20.6 in 2022.
-The Company continued to report a strong balance sheet, ending the year with net assets of RO147.8 million.
+The Company delivered a net profit of RO20.5 million in 2023.
+Operating profit was RO30.1 million in 2023, compared to RO31.5 million in 2022.
+The decline in operating profit was mainly due to higher operating costs due to an increase in planned maintenance and an increase in the cost for Long Term Service Agreement.
+Basic Earnings Per Share was 21.5 baizas in 2023.
+The Company continued to report a strong balance sheet, ending the year with net assets of RO161 million.